 In the 1965 elections, the Justice Party (Adalet Partisi or AP), won a clear majority over the CHP.
 The AP under PM Süleyman Demirel extolled right-wing populism, supporting the open expression of Islam and encouraging the development of a private sector.
 Meanwhile, the CHP's continuing support of Kemalism resulted in a polarized situation that encouraged political extremism.
-Soon. organizations on both the far right and left resorted to violence. disrupting student demonstrations and carrying out physical attacks on political opponents.
-Among the general population, social unrest was also fueled by economic hardship, social inequalities, and the slowness of reforms (Photo: US Vice President Johnson and Demirel in 1962).
+Soon, organizations on both the far right and left resorted to violence, disrupting student demonstrations and carrying out physical attacks on political opponents.
+Among the general population, social unrest was also fueled by economic hardship, social inequalities, and the slowness of reforms.